 The holiday season is here, but you are probably well aware that a little yearbook work needs to be mixed in with all the upcoming festivities and family time.

 Now is a great time to plan student life coverage for the winter break.
-Editors need to put into place plans to review spreads and proofs, plus meet any deadlines.
+Editors need to put into place plans to review spreads and proofs while meeting any deadlines.

 Here are some tips for advisers and editors to keep the work moving.

 - Meet if you need to.
 Editors may need to meet once or twice during the break.
-You could meet in a coffee shop or mall food court.
-Consider using Skype to meet if the weather is bad.
-Google Docs and other such tools provide a means to keep tabs on stories and ideas, and can even be used for brainstorming.
+You could meet in a coffee shop or consider using Zoom.
+Google Docs and other such tools provide an easy way to keep tabs on stories and brainstorming ideas.

 - Have a proofing plan.
 If you use InDesign, you will need to a plan to get proofs read and returned to the plant promptly.
 If you use Online Design, tell your staff how they can use the Message Center to let you know a spread is ready for proofing.

 Finding those creative stories over the holidays can help your yearbook really stand out this school year.
 Enjoy the holidays and be sure to come back rested for another semester of yearbook fun!